model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ### Alternative #3: AST-to-AST or HIR-to-HIR transformation

-In this alternative, we implement stubbing by rewriting the AST or [High-Level IR (HIR)](https://rustc-dev-guide.rust-lang.org/hir.html) of the program.
+In this alternative, we implement stubbing by rewriting the [AST](https://rustc-dev-guide.rust-lang.org/syntax-intro.html) or [High-Level IR (HIR)](https://rustc-dev-guide.rust-lang.org/hir.html) of the program.
 The HIR is a more compiler-friendly version of the AST; it is what is used for type checking.
 To swap out a function, method, or type at this level, it looks like it would be necessary to add another pass to `rustc` that takes the initial AST/HIR and produces a new AST/HIR with the appropriate replacements.

 The advantage with this approach is, like source transformations, it would be very flexible.
 The downside is that it would require modifying `rustc` (as far as we know, there is not an API for plugging in a new AST/HIR pass), and would also require performing the transformations at a very syntactic level: although the AST/HIR would likely be easier to work with than source code directly, it is still very close to the source code and not very abstract.
-Furthermore, it would require that we have access to the AST/HIR for all external code, and--provided we supported stubbing across crate boundaries--we would need to figure out how to inject the AST/HIR from one crate into another (the AST/HIR is usually just constructed for the crate currently being compiled).
+Furthermore, it would require that we have access to the AST/HIR for all external code, and---provided we supported stubbing across crate boundaries---we would need to figure out how to inject the AST/HIR from one crate into another (the AST/HIR is usually just constructed for the crate currently being compiled).

 ## Open questions